postgrespro/postgres_cluster/README.md

 * `multimaster` can only replicate one database per cluster.

-* The replicated tables must have primary keys.
+* The replicated tables must have primary keys or replica identity.
 Otherwise, `multimaster` cannot perform logical replication.
+Unlogged tables are not replicated, as in the standard PostgreSQL.

+* Sequence generation.
+To avoid conflicts between unique identifiers on different nodes, `multimaster` modifies the default behavior of sequence generators.
+For each node, ID generation is started with the node number and is incremented by the number of nodes in each iteration.
+For example, in a three-node cluster, 1, 4, and 7 IDs are allocated to the objects written onto the first node, while 2, 5, and 8 IDs are reserved for the second node.

 * DDL replication.
 While `multimaster` replicates data on the logical level, DDL is replicated on the statement level, which causes distributed commits of the same statement on different nodes.
 As a result, complex DDL scenarios, such as stored procedures and temporary tables, may work differently as compared to the standard PostgreSQL.